Spinal cord compression treatments

 Patients with mild spinal cord compression may be able to find lasting pain relief through conservative therapies that focus on lengthening and realigning the spine.
 Usually, the spinal canal narrows because a component of the spine moves out of alignment, causing the space between the spine and the walls of the spinal canal to diminish.
 Therefore, treatments that focus on realigning the components of the spine and lengthening the spine back into normal position will help to increase the space between the spine and the spinal canal.

-The most effective conservative treatments for spinal narrowing or spinal cord compression are yoga, chiropractic care and physical therapy.
 Your physician can help you determine the rate and frequency at which you should perform these treatments.
-Always tell your physician if you are changing your treatment regimen or if you experience pain or discomfort during or after your treatments.
-Your physician can work with you to find the best treatment routine to fit your needs and schedule.
+Always tell your physician if you are changing your treatment plan or if you experience pain or discomfort during or after your treatments.

 Minimally invasive stabilization surgery for spinal cord compression

-During a minimally invasive stabilization surgery at Laser Spine Institute, the surgeon will remove the damaged disc or vertebra through a small incision in the spine.
-Unlike traditional open back fusion that cuts through the muscles surrounding the spine and increases the risk of infection and blood loss, our minimally invasive techniques do not disturb the surrounding muscles or soft tissue.
-Once the damaged disc or vertebra is removed, an insert will be planted in the empty space to immediately stabilize the spine.
+During a minimally invasive stabilization surgery at Laser Spine Institute, the surgeon will remove the damaged disc through a small incision in the spine.
+Unlike traditional open back fusion that cuts through the muscles surrounding the spine and increases the risk of infection and blood loss, our minimally invasive techniques are less disruptive to surrounding muscles or soft tissue.
+Once the damaged disc is removed, it is replaced with material to provide stability to the region.

 Learn more about minimally invasive stabilization surgery

-At Laser Spine Institute, we believe that patient-centered care is the crux of good health care.
+At Laser Spine Institute, we believe in patient-centered care.
 That means our patients receive the best treatment options in an environment of care and compassion.
-Because of our dedication to medical advancement and patient-centered care, our minimally invasive procedures have earned a patient satisfaction score of 96 and patient recommendation score of 97 out of 100.^ For more information, please contact our team today.
+Because of this commitment, our minimally invasive procedures have earned a patient satisfaction score of 98 and patient recommendation score of 98 out of 100.^ For more information, please contact our team today.